CAC Wackett: Operational history

-On 14 January 1962 James Knight commenced a flight from Ceduna, South Australia to Cook, South Australia (c.220 miles WNW) in Wackett VH-BEC (ex-RAAF A3-139).
-He was never seen again.
-Over three years later, on 28 March 1965, VH-BEC was found by chance two hundred miles north of Cook.
-Knight had remained with the aircraft after it force-landed and inscribed a diary and his Last Will and Testament on the fuselage panels; the last diary entry was made on 20 January 1962.
-It was subsequently determined that the mount of the magnetic compass was loose and displayed headings that were 30 degrees in error.
-VH-BEC was recovered in 1977 and is now on display at the Central Australian Aviation Museum at Alice Springs.
+Death of James Knight

-Several other Wackett Trainers and a KS-3 Cropmaster are in other museums and in private hands in Australia.
+On 14 January 1962 James Knight commenced a flight from Ceduna to Cook, South Australia (c.220 miles WNW) in Wackett VH-BEC (ex-RAAF A3-139).
+The aircraft never arrived at its destination and a 19-day search found no trace of it.
+Over three years later, on 28 March 1965, VH-BEC was sighted by the crew of an aerial survey aircraft, between sand dunes two hundred miles north of Cook.
+An expedition from Emu Field reached the aircraft on 6 April.
+Knight had inscribed a diary and his Last Will and Testament on the fuselage panels.
+Immediately after the forced landing in the desert due to fuel exhaustion Knight had compared the indications of the magnetic compasses in the front and rear cockpits, and discovered that the two compasses differed by about 30 degrees.
+Knight's last diary entry was made on 20 January 1962; he had remained with the aircraft for 6 days then walked away to find help, but his remains were never found.
+It was subsequently determined that the mount of the magnetic compass in the front cockpit was loose and the pilot saw headings that were about 30 degrees in error.
+VH-BEC was recovered in 1973 and is now on display at the Central Australian Aviation Museum at Alice Springs.